svsraju/Unredactor/README.md

 ```
 This classification model will be used while we try to predict the names in the redacted document.
+I have trained my model and saved it, You can find it along with other files.
+You will have to save it and then load it from your machine to use it.

 I have combined the redaction of names in the document and extracting features from the redacted document in the same function, which covers our section two and three.